AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 Instead of having a standard syntax for hyperlinks like HAL, the custom media type must define the relations.
 The documentation page for this media type might for example indicate that the `url` property is a hyperlink to the resource itself, whereas `basket_url` is a hyperlink to a resource which can be represented with another media type such as `vnd.myapi.basket+json`.
-For HTTP APIs, the media type should also describes what verbs are appropriate and any custom behavior they might have.
+For HTTP APIs, the media type may also describes what HTTP verbs are applicable and the associated behavior.

-All the media types used by your API must be part of the contract between the server and the client, but the URL structure is allowed to change independently.
+All the media types used by your API must be part of the contract with the API clients, but the URL structure is allowed to change independently.

 <a name="link-header"></a>
 ## The Link Header